 I’ve always been interested in health and fitness over the years and I feel that I’ve gained a lot of knowledge from using myself as a guinea pig and most importantly I’ve gained experience I feel could be of some use to others on their own health & fitness journey.

-My own life long aim is simply to stay strong, fit and healthy for all aspects of my life and if there is one thing I’ve learnt over the last 18 years or so, it’s that being active is more important than just eating healthy.
+My own lifelong aim is simply to stay strong, fit and healthy for all aspects of my life and if there is one thing I’ve learnt over the last 20 years or so, it’s that being active is more important than just eating healthy.

-Not bad for someone who is getting close to 40 I’d say!
+Not bad for someone who has just gone past 40 I’d say!

 Right, that’s that.
 If you’ve actually read this and are in need of some advice/help or just want to get in touch, then feel free to do so and I’ll offer as much help and advice as I can.